avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 The NCBI search tag "[PROP]" allows you to restrict your search to sequences form a particular subset of the NCBI Sequence Database, such as RefSeq.
-To use NCBI search tags to restrict your search to nucleotide sequences from RefSeq that are associated with colon cancer, follow these steps:
+To use NCBI search tags to restrict your search to nucleotide sequences from RefSeq that are associated with malaria, follow these steps:

 #.
 Go to the NCBI website, and select 'Nucleotide' from the
    drop-down list above the search box.
 #.
 In the search box, type
-   **"colon cancer" AND srcdb\_refseq[PROP]**, and press 'Search'.
+   **malaria AND srcdb\_refseq[PROP]**, and press 'Search'.

-This should give you all RefSeq nucleotide sequences for which the phrase 'colon cancer' appears somehwere in the NCBI record.
+This should give you all RefSeq nucleotide sequences for which the phrase malaria appears somehwere in the NCBI record.

-Note that you should find fewer sequences than when you just searched for **"colon cancer"**, but these should be higher quality sequences (since they are RefSeq sequences), and their NCBI entries will contain manually curated information about the sequences (eg. details of publications about the sequences and features in them).
+Note that you should find fewer sequences than when you just searched for **malaria**, but these should be higher quality sequences (since they are RefSeq sequences), and their NCBI entries will contain manually curated information about the sequences (eg. details of publications about the sequences and features in them).

-The search above should have identified RefSeq sequences from several species (eg. human, mouse, etc.) that are associated with colon cancer (or more precisely, where the phrase 'colon cancer' appears somewhere in the NCBI records).
+The search above should have identified RefSeq sequences from several species (eg. malaria itself, human, mouse, etc.) that are associated with malaria (or more precisely, where the word 'malaria' appears somewhere in the NCBI records).
-What if you are only interested in human sequences associated with colon cancer?
+What if you are only interested in human sequences associated with malaria?

 One way to solve this problem is to use NCBI search tags to restrict your search to human sequences.
 The "[ORGN]" search tag allows you to restrict your search to sequences from a particular species (eg. *Mycobacteriuma leprae*, the bacterium that causes leprosy, or set of species (eg. Bacteria).
-To use NCBI search tags to retrieve human RefSeq sequences associated with colon cancer, follow these steps:
+To use NCBI search tags to retrieve human RefSeq sequences associated with malaria, follow these steps:

 #.
 Go to the NCBI website, and select 'Nucleotide' from the
    drop-down list above the search box.
 #.
 In the search box, type
-   **"colon cancer" AND srcdb\_refseq[PROP] AND "Homo sapiens"[ORGN]**, and press 'Search'.
+   **malaria AND srcdb\_refseq[PROP] AND "Homo sapiens"[ORGN]**,
+   and press 'Search'.

-This will give you a list of all human nucleotide sequences from RefSeq that are associated with colon cancer (or more precisely, all the human nucleotide sequences from Refseq for which the phrase 'colon cancer' appears somewhere in the NCBI record).
+This will give you a list of all human nucleotide sequences from RefSeq that are associated with malaria (or more precisely, all the human nucleotide sequences from Refseq for which the word 'malaria' appears somewhere in the NCBI record).

 In the searches above you used the "[PROP]" and "[ORGN]" NCBI sequence tags to retrict your search to a specific subset of the